CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 ### Connection

 :::caution
-    For a description of the configuration for the AppEngine plugin version, click here <!-- TODO: Link -->.
+    For a description of the configuration for the AppEngine plugin version, click [here](/docs/appengine/plugins-user-guide/computec-pdc-plugin).
 :::

 ![PDC Connection](./media/setting-up-the-application/pdc-connection.webp)